home-assistant/home-assistant.io/source/_components/bmw_connected_drive.markdown

 ### {% linkable_title Sound the horn %}

 The service `bmw_connected_drive.sound_horn` sounds the horn of the vehicle.
+This option is not available in some countries (among which  the UK).
 Use this feature responsibly, as it might annoy your neighbors.
 The vehicle is identified via the parameter `vin`.

 ### {% linkable_title Flash the lights %}

-The service `bmw_connected_drive.light_flash' flashes the lights of the vehicle.
+The service `bmw_connected_drive.light_flash` flashes the lights of the vehicle.
 The vehicle is identified via the parameter `vin`.

 ### {% linkable_title Update the state %}

-The service `bmw_connected_drive.update_state`fetches the last state of the vehicles of all your accounts from the BMW server.
+The service `bmw_connected_drive.update_state` fetches the last state of the vehicles of all your accounts from the BMW server.
 This does *not* trigger an update from the vehicle; it gets the data from the BMW servers.
 So this service does *not* interact with your vehicles.

 This service does not require any attributes.